-This class of Vaidya spacetimes is clearly in violation of the physical spirit of weak cosmic censorship, genericness aside.
-The standard IVP formulation of weak cosmic censorship, however, cannot consider them as such because they are outside of its scope due to not utilizing a specific matter field with which to extract a characterizing PDE from the Einstein equation.
-That is: given a complete, asymptotically flat initial data set obtained from a complete space-like slice $\Sigma$ within one of these spacetimes, it is not clear what PDE one might use to evolve from it $D(\Sigma)$ in the larger spacetime, so this evolution cannot be readily posed as an IVP.
-As they satisfy the dominant energy condition, however, one might argue that the Vaidya spacetimes have just as much a claim to being physically relevant as do toy matter models.
-In this sense, it would seem that the IVP formulation of weak cosmic censorship, while certainly deeply significant, is not entirely sufficient to capture the physical spirit of the conjecture.
+This collection of Vaidya spacetimes is clearly in violation of the physical spirit of weak cosmic censorship, genericness aside.
+The standard IVP formulation, however, cannot consider them as such because they are outside of its scope due to their not utilizing a specific matter field characterized by a PDE coupled to the Einstein equation.
+That is: given a complete, asymptotically flat initial data set obtained from a complete space-like slice $\Sigma$ within one of these spacetimes, it is not clear what PDE one might use to evolve from it $D(\Sigma)$, so this evolution cannot be readily posed as an IVP.
+As they satisfy the dominant energy condition, however, one might argue that the Vaidya spacetimes have just as much a claim to exhibiting physical behavior as do toy matter models that happen to admit a PDE.
+In this sense, it is arguable that the IVP formulation of weak cosmic censorship, while certainly deeply significant, is not entirely sufficient to capture the physical spirit of the conjecture.
 We therefore put forward Conjecture \ref{conjecture:globalcensor} as an attempt at doing so.

 It behooves us, then, to comment on how the naked singularities of Vaidya spacetimes indeed violate the condition of Conjecture \ref{conjecture:globalcensor}.
 A complete space-like hypersurface $\Sigma$ passes through the regular $r=0$ axis in the Minkowski region, say at some $v_\Sigma < 0$ (see Figure \ref{fig:vaidya2}).
 Each point $(v,0)$ satisfying $v_\Sigma < v < 0$ is in $D^+(\Sigma)$, but the entire regular $r=0, \; v<0$ axis is in the past of any of the escaping null geodesics found in Proposition \ref{proposition:nakedvaidya}, so these points are not in $\mathscr{B}$ (either heuristically in the spirit of Section \ref{section:blackhole} or within the formal structure of the abstract boundary, given Conjecture \ref{conjecture:blackcomplement}).
 Hence any singular neighborhood, which includes an open set around $(0,0)$ in the topology of the envelopment into $\mathbb{R} \times \mathbb{R}^3$ manifest in the coordinates (by Corollary \ref{corollary:envelopmentsingularneighborhood}, within the abstract boundary), must intersect $D^+(\Sigma) \backslash \mathscr{B}$, contrary to the condition in Conjecture \ref{conjecture:globalcensor}.